My version of the Peter and Paul story is here. To my knowledge, it's

 Folding and Cutting Sheets of Paper”, and it doesn't include this problem.
 Wikipedia makes the same error.
 Presumably they are referring to

-the collection of republished Gardner articles (New Mathematical Diversions) with additional content, including the following familiar schematic:
+the collection of republished Gardner articles (New Mathematical Diversions) with additional content, including the following now-familiar schematic:

 In Gardner's story, the two characters are “contemporary political leaders, one admired, the other hated”.
 It is suggested that the